-If you have been arrested for drug possession in Oregon, you need to consult a drug defense attorney immediately.
+If you have been arrested for drug possession in Oregon, you need to consult a drug possession attorney immediately.
 Perhaps the greatest mistake people make following a drug crime arrest is failure to act quickly when evidence that can be used in their favor is still fresh and attainable.
 If you have been accused of drug possession in Medford, you can trust that I will leave no stone unturned in creating a solid strategy for the best possible defense on your behalf and will help you avoid any mandatory sentencing.

 What is Drug Possession?